weberBen/overlayRootFilesystem/README.md

 # Warning <a name="warning"/>

 The system has been tested for a debian distribution (above 2.6).
-It contains graphical compenents that might not work for other linux architecture (for the userspace part of the project).
+It contains graphical components that might not work for other Linux architecture (for the userspace part of the project).

 Mounting overlay on the filesystem does not entirely protect storage device from applications in userspace.
 The actual partition mounted on overlay cannot be remounted but other partitions can be.
 For example, the command `update initramfs -u` will edit the kernel image (so alter the boot process) even if you are running overlay because that command will save the new kernel image in the boot partition, `/dev/sda1` for example.
-To make sure that absolutly no writes is really made you have to create a dedicated session with low rights level (for example a guest session).
+To make sure that absolutely no writes is really made you have to create a dedicated session with low rights level (for example a guest session).

 # Overview <a name="overview"/>

-The system acts on three process :
+The system acts on three processes :

   - During the boot, user can choose to mount *overlay* on the root filesystem.
 Then all files onto the main filesystem will be visible and all modifications will be saved into the RAM.
 A kernel module is also loaded to save the user answer.
   <img src="ressources/images/boot.png" width="50%"  align="middle">